chef-boneyard/chef-rfc/new/root-alises.md

 is to remove the frequent use of single-child folders.

-The choice of which aliases to provide and what to name them is mostly driven by the common cases, but is not exhaustive.
-Including `libraries` is mostly driven by the growth of ChefSpec and the need for a small library file to define matchers.
-No `attribute.rb` is provided as this is grammatically incorrect in all but trivial cases (the file would contain more than one attribute).
-The singular forms are preferred as they make more grammatical sense in context, but the plural forms for `recipes.rb` and `libraries.rb` are provided for consistency.
+The choice of which aliases to provide and what to name them is mostly driven by the common cases, but is not exhaustive. `attributes.rb` and `recipe.rb` are chosen to match their usage grammatically.
+An additional alias of `recipes.rb` could be provided to match the folder name, but this is left for a future improvement based on usage feedback.

 This was [previously implemented in the unmerged dialects branch](https://github.com/coderanger/chef/commit/754803597898ebd8dfc71aabde88c2f7c882aa25).